What is legislative advocacy?

 - Louie Tan Vital, IGNITE Seattle Fellow, sharing why her College Council selected HB 1053

-Update (May 17, 2019): The bill will move forward in the legislative process but the Governor has included funding for the exemption in the May Revision of the budget proposal, a good sign for the tax exemption to become law in June when the Governor signs the budget bill.
+California Assembly Bill 31: Tampon Tax The bill will move forward in the legislative process but the Governor has included funding for the exemption in the May Revision of the budget proposal, a good sign for the tax exemption to become law in June when the Governor signs the budget bill.
 The tampon tax exemption was included in the budget, not AB 31 specifically.
+Learn more.

 Write The Rules